ryjen/libcoda-db/README.md

 Benchmarking
 ============

 Here are some preliminary benchmarks on sqlite (see tests/benchmarks).
-Tested on max osx pro using clang++.
+Tested on mac osx pro using clang release mode.

 	sqlite insert                              5000      406684 ns/op
 	sqlite select                              2000     1841120 ns/op